Characterization of multi-level dynamics and decoherence in a high-anharmonicity capacitively shunted flux circuit: Discussion

-To verify our numerical approach, we compared the results of simulated Ramsey experiments with the analytical expression for Ramsey decay in Ref.~\cite{SIrigetti_SuperconductingQubitWaveguide_2012}.
-The numerical approach agrees well with the analytical expression in Ref.~~\cite{SIrigetti_SuperconductingQubitWaveguide_2012}.
-We next perform the simulation for Ramsey experiments in our device.
-As discussed in the main text, the effective photon temperature needed to explain the experimentally measured Ramsey decay is $T_\t{eff} = 250$~mK.
+Next we discuss the possible sources for the pure dephasing measured at the device flux symmetry point.
+We first consider the role of charge noise.
+We performed numerical simulations of the charge dispersion, yielding a charge modulation over one period of the island charges of $2\pi\times 133$ Hz, $2\pi\times 626$ Hz, and $2\pi\times 493$ Hz for the transitions 0-1, 1-2 and 0-2, respectively.
+The contribution of this source to the dephasing rate, which is bounded by the calculated modulation ranges, is therefore a negligible contribution to the measured rate.

+We next considered photon number fluctuations in the cavity.
+Based on numerical simulations of the spectrum of the coupled qubit/cavity system, we find that the dispersive shift for the $0-1$ transition is 0.5~MHz.
+To obtain this number we use the first several levels of the qubit and one level of the cavity.
+We note that in the experiments, we observed in certain cases, when the repetition time of experiments was too short, beating patterns in Ramsey oscillations with a beating frequency of $0.5$~MHz, which we attribute to photon number fluctuations.
+This value of the beating frequency is in agreement with the numerically determined dispersive shift.
+Based on this value of the dispersive shift and the measured cavity bandwidth of 0.6 MHz, we estimate that a photon temperature of 250 mK is needed to induce a photon dephasing rate of 213 kHz, in line with the measured Ramsey coherence time; this temperature is unreasonably high.
 Next, we performed simulations of coherence decay for CPMG sequences.
-We found that a thermal photon number $n_\t{th} = 0.15$, corresponding to an effective temperature of 160 mK, is needed to explain experimental values for the CPMG decay times from 1 to 10 CPMG pulses; this value still leads to decay times which are longer than measured for CPMG pulses with larger number of pulses.
-These results confirm that photon number fluctuations are very unlikely to be a dominant cause for the observed symmetry point dephasing.
+We found that a thermal photon number $n_\t{th} = 0.15$, corresponding to an effective temperature of 160 mK, is needed to explain experimental values for the CPMG decay times from one to ten CPMG pulses; this value still leads to decay times which are longer than measured for CPMG pulses with larger number of pulses.
+In addition, in a subsequent cooldown of the device, we performed spin-locking experiments using the method in Ref.~\cite{yan_distinguishing_2018}, which indicated an upper bound for the cavity temperature of 67 mK and a corresponding dephasing rate of 4.68 kHz.
+Based on these considerations, this source has a small contribution to the overall dephasing rate.